shenmin/nc-paslib/README.md

     constructor Create(const control : TControl); reintroduce;

-The constructor's parameter specifies the control to perform the animation on
+The constructor's parameter specifies the control to perform the animation on.